Same-sex marriage in West Virginia

-Same-sex marriage in West Virginia has been legally recognized since October 9, 2014.
+Same-sex marriage has been legally recognized in West Virginia since October 9, 2014.
 On July 28, 2014, a ruling by the Fourth Circuit Court of Appeals in Bostic v.
 Schaefer found Virginia's ban on same-sex marriage unconstitutional.
 On October 6, 2014, the U.S. Supreme Court denied certiorari in Bostic, allowing the ruling to take effect.
 As a result, on October 9, 2014, Governor Earl Ray Tomblin announced he was ordering state agencies to act in compliance with the controlling precedent in the Virginia case.
-Even though West Virginia's ban was not explicitly declared unconstitutional, the Fourth Circuit precedent made it certain the state's statutory ban would be overturned.
+Even though West Virginia's ban had not been explicitly declared unconstitutional, the Fourth Circuit precedent made it certain the state's statutory ban would be overturned.
 The state started issuing marriage licenses to same-sex couples that same day.
 The U.S. District Court for the Southern District of West Virginia officially ruled the state's same-sex marriage ban unconstitutional on November 7, 2014.

 Legal history

-Background
+Restrictions

 State statutes define marriage as between "a man and a woman".
-In 2009, a bill that would have amended the State Constitution to ban same-sex marriage was voted down 67–30 by the House of Delegates.
+In 2009, a bill that would have amended the State Constitution to ban same-sex marriage was voted down 30–67 by the House of Delegates.
 All 29 House Republicans voted to move the measure out of committee, along with one Democrat.
 The amendment was heavily supported by Evangelical groups in the state and the Family Council Policy of West Virginia.
 In 2010, The Marriage Protection Amendment was re-introduced in both the House of Delegates and the Senate.
-Republican efforts to discharge the measure from the House Constitutional Revision Committee were defeated by 68 votes to 30.
+Republican efforts to discharge the measure from the House Constitutional Revision Committee were defeated by 30 votes to 68.
 The amendment was later defeated in the Senate.

 In December 2011, Delegate John Doyle introduced a bill to legalize civil unions in West Virginia as one of his last acts before retirement in 2012.
-It was submitted to the House of Delegates in February 2012 and died without a vote.
+It was submitted to the House of Delegates in February 2012 but died without a vote.

-West Virginia has extended hospital visitation rights to same-sex couples through a designated visitor statute.
+West Virginia's only recognition of same-sex relationships was its extension of hospital visitation rights to same-sex couples through a designated visitor statute.